hsynlms/sass-greedy/README.md

 # What is mixin injection?
 sass-greedy has `three mixin injections` to give you `more flexibility` while building your own grid system(s).
 You have access to reach `greedy options` in all three injections as well.
 Let's dive into deep.

-## How to access greedy options in the injection mixin?
+## How to access greedy options in the mixin injection?
-`greedy-options` function is available inside all injection mixins.
+`greedy-options` function is available inside all mixin injections.
 Its the combination of greedy defaults (1) and the provied grid options (2).

 **1. sass-greedy defaults**
 ```scss